ui-pack/contentible/README.md

-# Editable
+# Contentible
-Editable is a simple JavaScript editor
+Contentible is a simple JavaScript editor